The Zen Master Deshan Xuanjian is remembered, among other things, for his teaching methods.

 All pointers that orient in the direction of Shūnyam are unabashedly, in-your-face absurd.
 [But all absurd pointers don’t get you to Shūnyam].

-If you want to get to Shūnyam you begin by cultivating a high-tolerance for all things foolish, an appreciation for sheer nonsense, an acquired facility with the Absurd.
-And refuse to blink.
+If you want to get to Shūnyam you begin by cultivating a high-tolerance for all things foolish, an appreciation for sheer nonsense, an acquired facility with the flagrantly Absurd.

 It is around 400 BCE.
 And the groves of Rājagṛiha are alive with the gatherings of the learned, the wise, the charlatans and the hustlers.